yaqwsx/KiKit/doc/panelizeCli.md

 - `clearance` - optional extra clearance from the board perimeters.
 Suitable for, e.g., not filling the tabs with copper.
 - `layers` - comma-separated list of layer to fill.
 Default top and bottom.
+You can specify a shortcut `all` to fill all layers.

 ### Solid